dazinator/DataFlow/docs/guides/contributors/coding_standards.md

 ## Async/Await Patterns

-DataFlow is built on asynchronous data processing.
 Follow these patterns:

 ### Core Principles
-- All data processing operations are async
+- All data processing operations are async wherver possible
 - Use `IAsyncEnumerable<T>` for streaming operations
 - Use `ValueTask<T>` for hot-path operations where appropriate
 - Always respect `CancellationToken` - pass it through all async operations
-- Use `ConfigureAwait(false)` in library code (not in test code)
+- Understand the effect of `ConfigureAwait(false)` in library code and use if deemed applicable, if not sure, ask.

 ### Example Pattern
 ```csharp